DitchOoM/buffer/Readme.md

 * `JVM` + `Android` delegate to direct [ByteBuffers][byte-buffer-api] to avoid memory copies when possible.
+* Apple targets use NSData or NSMutableData
+* `JS` targets use Uint8Array.
 * `Native` platforms use standard byte arrays to manage memory.
-* `JS` targets use Uint8Array.

 ### Runtime Dependencies